Grant Wood

 Introduction

-Grant DeVolson Wood (February 13, 1891 – February 12, 1942) was an American painter and representative of Regionalism, best known for his paintings depicting the rural American Midwest.
+Grant DeVolson Wood (February 13, 1891 – February 12, 1942) was an American artist and representative of Regionalism, best known for his paintings depicting the rural American Midwest.
 He is particularly well known for American Gothic (1930), which has become an iconic example of early 20th-century American art.

 Wikidata identifier